romanmazeev/Draws/README.md

 # Draws
-iOS/MacOS app that recognize drawings
+iOS/MacOS app that recognize drawings with the possibility of personalization for the user.

 ## Screenshots
 ### Drawing recognition